When we are done, you will have a React environment you can use to start development on your Liquid Web VPS server.

 To run our new project, we need to use the command prompt to change to the project folder, then start it.
 The cd reactproject2 command will take us to the reactproject2 folder.

-And npm start will run the project application.
+The npm start command will run the project application.

 You now have your environment set for building out projects!
 If you are running our lightning fast servers, our support team is at your disposal for any questions you may have.